Abstraction Alignment: Comparing Model-Learned and Human-Encoded Conceptual Relationships: Evaluative Case Studies with Domain Experts

-Our abstraction alignment analysis of MIMIC-III reveals discrepancies between how ICD-9 codes are applied in the dataset and the ICD-9 abstraction expectations for disease classification.
-These discrepancies suggest that even models that achieve high performance on the dataset may not align with medical standards and, if deployed to label patient clinical notes in hospitals, could perpetuate code misapplication, leading to inaccurate insurance billing.
-Further, our abstraction alignment analysis suggests ways the ICD-9 abstraction does not support real-world coding.
-In fact, the overuse of ``other'' codes and joint coding between \concept{disease and injury} and \concept{V supplementary} codes that we found in via abstraction alignment corresponds to real-world changes made during the transition from ICD-9 to ICD-10, such as increasing code specificity and incorporating supplementary codes into the main hierarchy~\citep{cartwright2013icd, who2022icd10}.
-This result suggests that beyond dataset quality analysis, abstraction alignment can also identify opportunities for improving ground truth human abstractions.
+Our medical experts' abstraction alignment analysis of MIMIC-III reveals discrepancies between how ICD-9 codes are applied in the dataset and human expectations for disease classification.
+These misalignments suggest that even models that achieve high performance on the dataset may not align with medical standards and could perpetuate code misapplication, leading to inaccurate insurance billing and epidemiological statistics.
+However, abstraction alignment enables experts to engage in participatory dataset auditing, identifying these issues before models are trained and using their insights to guide corrective actions, like re-coding problematic patient records or reweighting the dataset to balance the frequency of over-applied codes.
+Notably, abstraction alignment also enabled medical experts to identify limitations in the ICD-9 abstractions themselves.
+In fact, the overuse of \concept{other} and \concept{unspecified} codes that our experts found via abstraction alignment corresponds to real-world changes the WHO made during the transition from ICD-9 to ICD-10 to increase code specificity~\citep{cartwright2013icd, who2022icd10}.
+These findings suggest that beyond supporting participatory dataset analysis, abstraction alignment can also uncover opportunities to refine human-designed abstractions, ensuring they better support both clinical practice and machine learning workflows.